-On an annual basis CRO will conduct the following high/low risk assessment to select desk review of LPAs.
+On an annual basis External Civil Rights Programs conducts the following high/low risk assessment to select desk review of LPAs.
 ADOT's goal is to conduct annual desk reviews of 20% of active LPAs.
-The CRO will work with the LPA's Title VI designated point of contact to facilitate and report desk review findings.
+The External Civil Rights Programs works with the LPA's Title VI designated point of contact to facilitate and report desk review findings.